CreamFirst/cream-bot-messenger/prompt.md

-🧭 The Why
+🧭 THE WHY

-Smart bots save you time, capture leads and guide customers while you get on with life.
+Smart bots save you time, capture leads, and guide customers while you get on with life.

-They answer questions, qualify enquiries and pass messages to real people when needed.
+They answer questions, qualify enquiries, and pass messages to real people when needed.

 👉 https://creamfirstai.co.uk/why